mattbellis/PHYS-3330/raw-content/lab2-raw.md

 4. If the dial reads something other than 000 in this position, do the following procedure:

-    1. Use a tiny Allen key to loosen the small set-screw on the side of the knob.
+    1. Use a 0.050" Allen key to loosen the small set-screw on the side of the knob.

     2. Pull the entire dial off the panel.